 Education: Bachelor of Arts in Religion and Theology with a Specialization in Biblical Studies (Taylor University College), Master of Arts in Religious Studies (University of Alberta), Ph.D. in Biblical Studies (University of Sheffield)

 - The Beloved Apostle?
-The Transformation of the Apostle John into the Fourth Evangelist (under contract for Cascade Press).
+The Transformation of the Apostle John into the Fourth Evangelist (Eugene, OR: Cascade Press, 2017).

 - The Gospel on the Margins: The Reception of Mark in the Second Century.
 Minneapolis: Fortress Press, 2015.